staticweb-io/rate-limit/README.md

 Another side effect of caching responses is that any remaining rate limit headers might not be valid when the response is served from a cache.
-Therefore ring-congestion doesn't set any HTTP headers reporting the total or remaining quota.
+Therefore `rate-limit` doesn't set any HTTP headers reporting the total or remaining quota.
 Fortunately you can do it yourself with a simple ring middleware!